kriskristensen3/PSADT-WingetFW/README.md

 ## What is PSADT-WingetFW

-PSADT-WingetFW is framework for using Winget with PSADT with havning to create a script for each application
+PSADT-WingetFW is framework for using Winget with PSADT without havning to create a script for each application
 ## EXAMPLES
 ### EXAMPLE 1
 ```